Event Schedule

 Email Newsletters

 Stay informed on news and events across Harvard through the various alumni newsletters.
-Read Harvard Alumni News for a monthly snapshot of the latest University-wide updates or take a peek at what the College and fellow alumni are up to in College Alumni News.
+Read Harvard Alumni News for a snapshot of the latest University-wide updates or take a peek at what the College and fellow alumni are up to in College Alumni News.
 If you’re looking to further connect with the University community or local alumni, get a glimpse of the different events and programs being held by alumni for alumni in Harvard this Week.

 Harvard Gazette